 These were the words I would hear when I voiced my concerns to more senior teachers and even some of the administration.
 I didn’t agree.

 I yelled.
 I lectured.
 I tried to use words that would make my kids understand that their words, their actions were unkind and hurtful.
 I wanted to be the champion of the underdog and the defender of the meek.

 But the reality is I was a 23 year old girl, pretending to be a grown-up that could understand why kids acted the way they did.
 And I really didn’t.

 I left after the school year and never, ever wanted to teach again.
 There was only so much I could do to keep my kids safe and I knew it wasn’t enough.
 I still think about that year often.
 I wonder what became of some of those kids as they made their way to 8th grade and then on to high school.
 I only hope that they made it out with some shred of self-esteem.

-There is a movie out right now called “Bully.”
+There is a movie called “Bully.”
 It’s a powerful message and one that I can’t ignore and I won’t ignore.
 I can’t watch this clip without having tears in my eyes thinking that my beautiful, brilliant, quirky little boy could be one of them.